bytecodealliance/wasmtime/docs/embed-rust.md

 let module = HostRef::new(Module::new(&store, &hello_wasm).expect("wasm module"));
 ```

 The module instance can now be created.
-Normally, you would provide exports, but in this case, there is none required:
+Normally, you would provide exports, but in this case, there are none required:

 ```rust
 let instance = Instance::new(&store, &module, &[]).expect("wasm instance");